Mediatek-Cloud/api-reference/datapoint/create.md

   }
 }
 ```
 Please note, for "Time-Value", "GPS" and "Switch" datapoint, "time" is in unix-time format the milliseconds and is optional.
-If not provided, system will timestamp it at the time of receiving this datapoint creation request.
+If not provided, system will generate timestamp at the time of receiving this API call.

 For Key-Value datapoint example: